 UniqueOrn Enterprises.
 Helvey picked up her camera again, a longtime love, and began documenting the history of Carrboro in photos and stories.

-In 2018, after over 11 years on the air, Jackie retired her weekly radio show focusing on the arts in and around Carrboro called The Wacqueline Stern Show that airs live (with live streaming at the time of broadcast) on Friday nights at 6 pm.
-Her show is on WCOM, 103.5 FM, Chapel Hill and Carrboro's all volunteer run community radio station.
-Helvey also does occasional commentaries for 1360 WCHL in Chapel Hill.
+In 2018, after over 11 years on the air, Jackie retired her weekly radio show focusing on the arts in and around Carrboro called The Wacqueline Stern Show.
+Her show was on Fridays at 6pm on WCOM, 103.5 FM, Chapel Hill and Carrboro's all volunteer run community radio station.
+Helvey also does occasional commentaries and interviews for 1360 WCHL in Chapel Hill.

 Helvey began videotaping some of her WCOM shows in 2009.
 The radio show video clips, including live premiere music performances, are available on the Wac Stern Show Channel on Vimeo.
-These interview videos became The Wacqueline Stern TV Show, a television show produced by Jackie and broadcast on the Peoples Channel in Chapel Hill and Carrboro on Tuesdays at 11am, and in Durham on Wednesdays at 4pm.
-She tries to pretend like she knows what she's doing and sometimes she actually does.
+These interview videos became The Wacqueline Stern TV Show, a television show produced by Jackie and broadcast on the Peoples Channel in Chapel Hill and Carrboro and in Durham on Durham Community Media.
+She tried to pretend like she knew what she was doing and sometimes she actually did.

 As a web designer since 1996, Jackie received Golden Web Awards, given by the International Association of Web Masters and Designers for excellence in website design and content, as well as having won two out of three statewide awards from the NC Center for Voter Education for political candidates' websites.
 She has designed websites for countless university departments, artists, galleries, businesses, farmers, etc., and has designed and maintained numerous websites for nearly two decades.

 In 2015 she was included in a book on the history of Carrboro written by Richard Ellington and Dave Otto, the 2nd volume, in the chapter titled "Architects of Change."